alexgalletti/sublime-ftp-plugin/readme.markdown

 # Sublime FTP Plugin
-Because the rest of them suck ass
+Because the rest of them suck

+### About
+This plugin was created to solve some of the missing features wanted in the popular SFTP package.
+The goal of this project is simple; create a fast, easy to use, ftp plugin thats open source.
+This project also aims to be a drop-in replacement for SFTP one day.
+It still has a way to go but progress is being made.

-### Installation
+### Manual Installation
+___
 1. To install this plugin download the latest version of sublime here: http://www.sublimetext.com/3
 2. In Sublime 3, navigate through the menu to Sublime > Preferences > Browse Packages... this will your Sublime Packages folder
 3. Download the most recent version of this plugin via Git or the "Download Zip" button and extract (or clone) it to your Packages folder